Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Application on Learning COVID-19 Booster Policy

 Figure \ref{fig:reward} shows the negative rewards (the lower the better) for the four policies and selected vaccine costs around 0.04.
 For all the vaccine costs, the Q-table-based policy consistently has the highest reward.
 The Q-table-based policy has a stable reward over the 20 replicates.
 When the vaccine cost increases (vaccine cost = 50), the Q-table-based policy gets close to the policy of never receiving a booster, as the large vaccine cost discourages it to receive a booster at any time point.
 It is worth-noting that the Q-table-based policy has a higher reward than the policy from the real data in all cases.
 This indicates the policy that was followed by the general population is sub-optimal and could have been improved by our Q-table-based policy.

+Supplementary Materials S4 includes several sensitivity analyses, including varying different choices of $\gamma$, adding gender as an additional state, and refining age into more categories.
+Results show that our results are robust to the above variations.

-In Supplementary Materials S2, we provide the comparison between tabular Q-learning and deep Q-learning under different vaccine costs.
-Results show that deep Q-learning with various combinations of architectures and learning rates suffers from convergence difficulties and stability issues.This highlights the practical advantage of tabular Q-learning over deep Q-learning in this application.
+In Section \ref{sec:comparison}, we provide the comparison between tabular Q-learning and deep Q-learning under different vaccine costs.
+Results show that deep Q-learning with various combinations of architectures and learning rates suffers from convergence difficulties and stability issues.
+This highlights the practical advantage of tabular Q-learning over deep Q-learning in this application.
+Another alternative is the Dyna-Q algorithm, which augments the standard Q-learning algorithm by additional planning steps \citep{sutton2018reinforcement}.
+We also apply the Dyna-Q algorithm, and its performance is comparable with standard Q-learning in our application.
+Supplementary Materials S5 includes additional results on the comparisons between Dyna-Q and standard tabular Q-learning.